-Iqbal´s DLQ main Help
+Iqbal´s DLQ Help

 GraalVM with AWS Lambda - Starter

-We will be building a native executable with the help of GraalVM's Native Image technology, and deploy it on AWS Lambda.
+The goal of this guide is to demonstrate how Java can compete effectively in the serverless space.
+We will build a native executable using GraalVM's Native Image technology and deploy it on AWS Lambda.

-Custom Lambda runtimes
+Custom Lambda Runtimes

-This will allow us to run a native binary, provided it is for AL2 and x86_64/arm64 architecture:
+AWS Lambda allows you to run custom runtimes directly on Amazon Linux 2 (AL2).
+This enables us to run a native binary, provided it is built for AL2 and the x86_64/arm64 architecture.

 . ├── bootstrap ├── function.sh